BenGregory23/SKOP-API-documentation/sample.md

 ### Using augmented reality - *Doctor*

-Let's say that you want to be able to toggle on/off the augmented reality.
-You would need to have a toggle button, then in javascript you can listen to the state of the button and call `useAR(boolean)` on the doctor instance.
+When using augmented reality it can be useful to be able to toggle it on/off.
+To do so a possibility is to have a toggle button, then in javascript you can listen to the state of the button and call `useAR(boolean)` on thedoctor instance.

 ```html
 <button id="AR">Toggle AR</button>